-When a patient needs a transfusion urgently, how do you proceed when you don't have time to check compatibility?
-In this video, you'll understand when blood components without full compatibility testing are given and what the implied risks are.
+When a patient needs an urgent transfusion, how do you proceed when you don't have time to check compatibility?
+In this video, from our Transfusion Medicine Essentials course, you'll discover when blood components without full compatibility testing are given, as well as the implied risks that are involved.

-Confidently choose the right blood product for your patient at the right time with our Transfusion Medicine Essentials course.
-You'll master the administration of blood products, understand how blood typing works, when it's ok to skip some parts of the testing, how to deal with complications, blood group constellations in pregnancy and apply your knowledge to real-life patient cases.
+Learn how to confidently choose the right blood product, at the right time, for your patients!
+With our Transfusion Medicine Essentials course, you'll master the administration of blood products, understand how blood typing works, determine when it's okay to skip some parts of the testing, learn how to deal with complications, identify blood group constellations in pregnancy, and apply your knowledge to real-life patient cases.